qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/snippets.rst

   * To integrate the code in your application, you can use ``<script>`` tags in your index.html.
 In your qooxdoo class code you can then access the classes and functions provided by the foreign JS code module.
   * Have a look at the code of the `Playground <http://qooxdoo.svn.sourceforge.net/viewvc/qooxdoo/tags/release_0_8_2/qooxdoo/application/playground/>`_ application that uses CodeMirror code.

+.. _pages/snippets#using_complex_name_spaces:

 Using complex name spaces
 -------------------------

 Increasingly, people use complex name spaces in their applications, e.g. following the Java style with name spaces like ``org.myorg.webclient.utils``.
-See this :doc:`separate document <.:snippets:using_complex_namespaces>` for more details on using complex name spaces.
+See this :doc:`separate document <snippets/using_complex_namespaces>` for more details on using complex name spaces.

+.. _pages/snippets#creating_an_apiviewer_that_covers_all_used_libraries/contributions:

 Creating an Apiviewer that covers all used libraries/contributions
 ------------------------------------------------------------------

-You can create a local version of the :doc:`Apiviewer <:application#api_viewer>` application by running ``[[.:tool:generator_default_jobs#api | generate.py api]]`` in your application.
+You can create a local version of the `Apiviewer <http://qooxdoo.org/application#api_viewer>`_ application by running ``[[.:tool:generator_default_jobs#api | generate.py api]]`` in your application.
 By default, though, only your own application classes and the framework classes are taken into account and displayed in the generated Apiviewer.
-If you are using additional qooxdoo libraries and/or contributions in your application (which requires you to list them in the ``libraries`` job in your config), and want them included in a local Apiviewer, you have to overwrite the :doc:`API_INCLUDE <.:tool:generator_config_macros >`  macro, to get the lib classes documented in Apiviewer.
+If you are using additional qooxdoo libraries and/or contributions in your application (which requires you to list them in the ``libraries`` job in your config), and want them included in a local Apiviewer, you have to overwrite the :doc:`API_INCLUDE <tool/generator_config_macros>`  macro, to get the lib classes documented in Apiviewer.
 Add this to your config.json's ``let`` section:

 ::

     API_INCLUDE : ["qx.*","${APPLICATION}.*", "lib1.*", "contrib2.*"]

 The first two, ``"qx.*"`` and ``"${APPLICATION}"``, should always be in; then, add the name spaces of  libs/contribs as desired, to have the data in the generated Apiviewer.

+.. _pages/snippets#finding_your_system-wide_tmp_directory:

 Finding your System-wide TMP Directory
 --------------------------------------